-The Consumer Counsel and Public Utility Control, Insurance and Regional Market funds deficit were because of additional expenditures this fiscal year and lower revenue collections.
-These deficits should be eliminated in the future.
+The Regional Market fund deficit was because of additional expenditures this fiscal year and lower revenue collections.
+This deficit should be eliminated in the future.
+The Tourism fund deficit was a result of revenues being recognized in fiscal year 2020 not fiscal year 2019, this deficit should be eliminated in the future.